TheBoyMoe/learn-co-exercises/sinatra/08-sessions-and-cookies.md

 There are a number of ways:

   - all sessions cookies are automatically cleared when you log out of the site.

   - you can clear session cookies using the Developer Tools - right-click on the url in the `Cookies` dropdown and select clear.
 If you now refresh the page you'll find that you've been logged out.

+  - in Your `/logout` route you clear out the session by setting it's value to an empty hash, e.g session = {}.
+Any key-value pairs you add during the session will persist until the session is cleared.

 Incognito mode in Chrome does not persist any cookies, session or persistent.
 Cookies are created for that particular session and then cleared when the session is over.
 Incognito mode can thus be useful to debug session and cookie problems.